ifm/libo3d3xx/README.md

 If you are not on Debian or Ubuntu, you can substitute the `make package` and `dpkg ...` commands with `make install`.

+Also note that due to some library changes (and a VTK bug) from Ubuntu 14.04 to 16.04, linking the `o3d3xx-viewer` and building the deb file dependencies now has some conditional code in the build scripts to accomodate for this.
+If you are on Ubuntu (and you don't mess with your `/etc/issue` file), the build scripts auto-detect your Ubuntu version and try to do the right thing.
+However, if you are *not* on Ubuntu, you have to give the build some extra hints.
+Specifically, in the `cmake` line above, you can lie to us and tell us you are on a particular Ubuntu version, for example:

+    $ cmake -DUBUNTU_VERSION:STRING=16.04 ..

+So, the above line will have the build scripts act as if you are on the 16.04 variant of Ubuntu.

 #### Customizing the builds